Calamity Mod: Reception

 Calamity received acclaim, with various sources noting the amount of content the mod adds to Terraria.
-Prima Games stated that playing the mod is "like experiencing a completely different game".
-GamesRadar+ described the mod as "arguably the biggest [Terraria] mod that currently exists".
+Prima Games stated that playing the mod is "like experiencing a completely different game."
+GamesRadar+ described the mod as "arguably the biggest [Terraria] mod that currently exists."
 Dot Esports stated that the mod provides "weeks of extra fun" and is "challenging, even for Terraria veterans."
 Game Rant stated that the mod "offers much more than standard Terraria mods," describing it as a "total overhaul."
+The mod was acknowledged by the creator of Terraria, Andrew "Redigit" Spinks, who made an open offer to hire mod's developers and composers to work on the base Terraria.

-The soundtrack for Calamity was also widely praised, with Opera GX ranking it as the ninth best game soundtrack of all time.
-The mod was acknowledged by the lead Terraria developer, Andrew "Redigit" Spinks.
+The soundtrack for Calamity was also widely praised, with Opera GX ranking it as the ninth best game soundtrack of all time, higher than that of the base Terraria.

-As of 2025, the mod had over 8 million subscribers on Steam Workshop, making it the most downloaded Terraria mod.
+At the time the project ceased development, the mod had over 9 million subscribers on Steam Workshop, making it one of the most popular Terraria mods.